-When warranted the Committee will invite a student to discuss their academic or professional performance in the program.
-Any student placed on academic probation must come before the Committee to discuss their status and mechanisms for rectifying their academic performance and potential implications.
+When warranted, the Academic Standing Committee will invite a student to discuss their academic or professional performance in the DPT program.
+Any student placed on academic probation may be asked to come before the Academic Standing Committee to discuss their status and mechanisms for rectifying their academic performance and potential implications.

-The Committee arrives at its decisions regarding academic standing based upon majority vote of those present, with a quorum of two thirds of the faculty.
-The Program Director is not a member of the Committee but may attend and participate in the meetings as an ex-officio member.
-The Committee Chairperson will cast no vote, except in the event of a tie.
-Students who are found not to be in good academic standing will be notified in writing by the Program Director of the Committee's decision.
+The Academic Standing Committee arrives at its decisions regarding academic standing based upon majority vote of those present, with a quorum of two thirds of the faculty.
+The Program Director is not a member of the Academic Standing Committee but may attend and participate in the meetings as an ex-officio member.
+The Academic Standing Committee Chairperson will cast no vote, except in the event of a tie.
+The ASC will submit its decision to the Program Director, who will render a final decision and notify the student in writing.